Legacy-Edition-Minigames/LEMClientHelper/README.md

 This mod adds the following features and options customizable through [Mod Menu](https://modrinth.com/mod/modmenu):

+## Take Everything

+Take Everything allows you to take all items out of a chest with one button.

+The default keybind is `Spacebar`, you can change it in Minecraft's Control settings

 ## Resource Preloader

 Resource Preloading allows you to download the resource packs in advance to allow for faster loading times in LEM servers.